(888) 552-6760 SCHEDULE AN APPOINTMENT

 This page was reviewed under our medical and editorial policy by

-Maurie Markman, MD, President, Medicine & Science.
+Maurie Markman, MD, President, Medicine & Science

 This page was reviewed on January 5, 2022.

-About 24 percent of adults in the United States have NAFLD, according to the National Institute of Diabetes and Digestive and Kidney Diseases (NIDDK).
-Both men and women are susceptible.
 It mostly occurs in middle-aged or older people.
-However, because of the obesity epidemic affecting people of all ages, it’s starting to be seen in children, too.
+However, because the obesity epidemic affects people of all ages, it’s starting to be seen in children, too.
 While no ethnic group is immune, it’s more common in people of Hispanic descent.

 NAFLD is the umbrella term for two types of this condition.

-NASH, or non-alcoholic steatohepatitis: This is the more severe form of NAFLD, with inflammation and damage as well as fat in your liver.
+NASH, or non-alcoholic steatohepatitis: This is the more severe form of NAFLD, with inflammation and damage as well as fat in the liver.
 The damage is seen as liver stiffness or scarring.
 In the advanced stage, this scarring is called cirrhosis.
 Cirrhosis can lead to liver failure, which requires a transplant.
 Up to 6.5 percent of Americans have this form of NAFLD, according to the NIDDK.
 It’s unclear why some people with NAFL progress to NASH and others don’t.

 How NAFLD is diagnosed

-Who’s at risk of developing NAFLD
+Who’s at risk for developing NAFLD

 It’s not known what exactly causes some people to develop NAFLD, but it’s seen in patients who are obese, especially those with a large waist.